BenLauwens/ThinkJulia.jl/docs/src/chap04.md

   polyline(t, n, len, angle)

-  Draws n line segments with the given length and angle (in degrees) between them. t is a Turtle.
+  Draws n line segments with the given length and angle (in degrees) between them. t is a turtle.
 ```

 By convention, all docstrings are triple-quoted strings, also known as multiline strings because the triple quotes allow the string to span more than one line.